879479119/Github-Mobile/README.md

 # Github-Mobile
-Application built with React, Redux, data powered by github
+Application built with React, Redux, data powered by github,

+I will launch this project when there is not too many bugs, and move the backend part to **another private repo**.

 ---
-Something you need to know
+### Something you need to know

 + `webpack@2.0.0` instead of `1.0.0`
 + `react-router-dom` instead of `react-router@4.0.0`